wdenton/theatrescience/web/index.md

 ## CATR Theatre Science (May 2020)

-[Williamson](https://www.ashleywilliamson.org) and [Denton](https://www.miskatonic.org/) had looked forward to being at [Partition/Ensemble 2020](https://partitionensemble2020.com/) in May and workshopping *Theatre Science* with the [Canadian Association of Theatre Researchers](https://catracrt.ca/) and the [Société québécoise d'études théâtrales](https://sqet.org/).
+[Williamson](https://www.ashleywilliamson.org) and [Denton](https://www.miskatonic.org/) looked forward to [Partition/Ensemble 2020](https://partitionensemble2020.com/) in May and workshopping *Theatre Science* with the [Canadian Association of Theatre Researchers](https://catracrt.ca/) and the [Société québécoise d'études théâtrales](https://sqet.org/).
 For the reduced, relaxed, asynchronous virtual conference that has replaced the Montreal meeting, we offer:

 * [CATR Theatre Science](files/CATR-Theatre-Science.mp3), an immersive audio experience (39 minute MP3)